JohannesBuchner/PyMultiNest/README.rst

 What does PyMultiNest do?
 --------------------------

+PyMultiNest

-  * Provides an easy-to-use interface to MultiNest
+  * provides an easy-to-use interface to MultiNest

-  * Provides integration with your existing scientific python code (numpy, scipy)
+  * provides integration with your existing scientific Python code (numpy, scipy)

-  * Allows you to write Prior & LogLikelihood functions in Python.
-This is usally fast enough -- if not, see below.
+  * allows you to write Prior & LogLikelihood functions in Python.

-  * (Planned) plotting and visualization of progress.
+PyMultiNest can

+  * Plot and visualize MultiNests progress (watch.ProgressWatcher, watch.ProgressPlotter).
+This is still fairly basic, contributions and ideas are welcome)

-  * (Planned) easy plotting and visualization of results.
-(Code welcome!)
+  * Easy plotting, visualization and summary of MultiNest results.

+The plotting can be run on existing MultiNest output, and when not using PyMultiNest for running MultiNest.

 Code contributions are welcome!
 Contact me (buchner.johannes [ät] gmx.at).